johnridesabike/johnridesabike.github.io/src/pages-markdown/libraries/academic-library-student-support/index.md

 I also review the books available through the University of South Carolina libraries.
 We find four books in particular that may be useful.
 They all deal with linguistics, and have at least one chapter dedicated to gendered language.

-1. Åfarli, T. A., &amp; Maehlum, B. (2014). *The Sociolinguistics of Grammar*.
+1. Åfarli, T. A., & Maehlum, B. (2014). *The Sociolinguistics of Grammar*.
 Amsterdam/Philadelphia: John Benjamins Publishing Company.
-2. Pfenninger, S. E., &amp; Navracsics, J. (Eds.).
+2. Pfenninger, S. E., & Navracsics, J. (Eds.).
 (2017). *Future research directions for applied linguistics*.
 Bristol ; Tonawanda, NY ; North York, Ontario: Multilingual Matters.
-3. Tracy, K., &amp; Robles, J. S. (2013). *Everyday talk: building and reflecting identities* (Second Edition).
+3. Tracy, K., & Robles, J. S. (2013). *Everyday talk: building and reflecting identities* (Second Edition).
 New York: The Guilford Press.
-4. Trask, R. L., &amp; Stockwell, P. (2007). *Language and linguistics: the key concepts* (Second edition).
+4. Trask, R. L., & Stockwell, P. (2007). *Language and linguistics: the key concepts* (Second edition).
 Abingdon [England] ; New York: Routledge.

 ### Reference Management